DVD Commentary.

 Special Features.

-A little behind-the-scenes magic—for the dumb ideas ones that somehow got finished, funded, collected like a Criterion box set for work that still refuses to acknowledge it’s a bootleg.
+A little behind-the-scenes magic—for the dumb ideas that somehow got finished, funded, and collected like a Criterion box set for work that still refuses to acknowledge it’s a bootleg.

 Tales Of Male Folly